Reaction Time

 The Neuroscience of Reaction Time

 When a visual stimulus appears, light first strikes the photoreceptors in your retina.
 These specialized cells convert light into electrical signals that travel along the optic nerve to the brain's visual cortex, located at the back of your head.
 This initial visual processing takes approximately 30-50 milliseconds.
+The signal then undergoes several stages of processing in visual areas V1 through V5, each extracting increasingly complex features such as color, motion, and form.

 From the visual cortex, the signal must travel to the motor cortex, which plans and initiates movement.
 This involves the prefrontal cortex for decision-making and the basal ganglia for motor control.
 The entire neural pathway can span several centimeters of brain tissue.
+A landmark study by Hick (1952) demonstrated that reaction time increases logarithmically as the number of possible stimulus-response alternatives grows, a relationship now known as Hick's Law.

 Key Research Findings

-• The absolute minimum human reaction time is approximately 100ms, limited by neural conduction speed
+• The absolute minimum human reaction time is approximately 100ms, limited by neural conduction speed and the number of synaptic junctions in the pathway

-• Visual reaction time averages 250ms, while auditory reaction time averages 170ms
+• Visual reaction time averages 250ms, while auditory reaction time averages 170ms due to faster cortical processing of sound

 How the Reaction Time Test Works

 Our reaction time test measures simple reaction time (SRT) - the time between a single stimulus appearing and your response.
 This is the most basic form of reaction time measurement, isolating the speed of your neural pathways from decision-making complexity.
+SRT tasks have been used in experimental psychology since the 1800s and remain one of the most reliable cognitive measures available.

 The test uses a variable delay between 2-5 seconds before the stimulus appears.
 This randomization prevents anticipation, which would artificially lower your measured reaction time.
 Clicking too early results in a false start, ensuring only genuine reactions are recorded.
+The variable foreperiod design is based on the work of Niemi and Naatanen (1981), who demonstrated that constant foreperiods allow participants to time their responses, inflating performance artificially.

 How the Test Works